-What it does is whenever you factory reset your phone using the recovery and boot the device after resetting it, the Android phone will ask you enter the email account information that was used to setup the device.
+What it does is whenever you factory reset your phone from the Recovery Mode and boot the device after resetting it, the Android phone will ask you enter the email account information that was used to setup the device.
 Now if you don’t have email information that was used to setup Android device, you won’t be able to use the device.

 The major reason why this feature was introduced was to prevent smartphones from being stolen.
 But there can be several genuine reasons why you want to bypass Android factory reset protection feature.